dianad/modules/video_filter/README.txt

 Enable the module on the modules page.

 Go to admin/settings/filters and configure the input format(s) that should be allowed to use this filter.
 Check the box to enable Video Filter and save.
 Some simple settings are available if you configure the input format.
 There you can change the default size and auto play settings.

+To enable WYSIWYG support, go to the WYSIWYG settings for each input format and enable the Video Filter button.

 ========= Usage =========